Production Across Countries

 2. Less importance to agriculture

-New economic policy of globalization has ignored the significance of agriculture sector in the Indian economy.
+The new economic policy of globalization has ignored the significance of the agriculture sector in the Indian economy.

 3. Failure in poverty alleviation

-It has failed to solve the problem of poverty which is a major economic problem of India.
-The process of globalisation has widened the gap between the rich and poor.
+It has failed to solve the problem of poverty which is a major economic problem in India.
+The process of globalization has widened the gap between the rich and poor.

 4. Problem for small scale Industries